ssibthorpe/ssibthorpe.github.io/index.md

 layout: page
 title: "About me"
 ---
 Hello all!
-My name is Sebastien, and I hold a bachelors degree in finance.
-I am currently working in risk advisory at BDO.
-Living in montreal, I get to experience a great work life balance, little housing issues, and loving parks and nature.
-By night, I explore the intersections of finance, economics, and inequality, breaking down complex topics into practical insights.
+My name is Sebastien, Living in montreal, I get to experience a great work life balance, little housing issues, and loving parks and nature. outside of my job, I explore the intersections of finance, economics, personal projects, and with a goal of breaking down complex topics into practical insights.

-I'm writing this blog to help inform canadians on pertinent news that will directly affect them, wether they realize it or not.
-I will analyze key economic trends, discuss financial solutions, and challenge conventional thinking on wealth distribution and policy.
-Whether you're a professional, a student, or just curious about how money shapes our world, I hope you’ll find something here to spark new ideas.

-**Causes I champion:**
-- Increased equality
-- Reduced zoning laws to improve dencity
-- Financial literacy
-- Environmental protection
+I'm writing this blog to explore ideas I find fascinating, and that will help people out, wether it makes a small or large impact.

 **Issues I plan on exploring**
 - Housing affordability
 - Banking & Credit Inequality
 - Corporate Accountability & Ethical Investing
-- Universal Basic Income (UBI) & Social Safety Nets
 - Tax Fairness & Loopholes

+** projects I find interesting**
+- Keyboards
+- Programming
+- Computers
+- Drones
+- Hands on creation and physical projects